The64thGamer/cheeseepedia/content/wiki/songcode-hardware-setup.md

 ## Corporate History

-Some time in 1980, likely before or during Kooser's upgrade to Cyberamics, the control system was moved to the {{< wiki-link "Pizza Time Theatre Sunnyvale, CA Corporate Office" >}}.
+Some time in 1980, likely before or during Kooser's upgrade to Cyberamics, the control system was moved to the {{< wiki-link "Sunnyvale, CA (1213 Innsbruck Drive)" >}}.
 By 1981, the ADM-3a would be painted a deep red.
 The special [TEAC A-2340 Tape Deck](https://en.wikipedia.org/wiki/TASCAM) found in the {{< wiki-link "San Jose, CA (1371 Kooser Rd)" >}} location's {{< wiki-link "Cyberamic Control System" >}} can be seen in the corporate setup, likely meaning the Kooser's Cyberamic Control System was brought to PTT Corporate alongside the SongCode setup, while a standardized Cyberamic Control System was sent alongside the Cyberamic upgrade to the store in 1980.

 ### Upgraded Animation Controller